elte-nlp/elte-nlp-course/nlp_25-encoder-decoder.md

 ## VQ-VAE distributions and loss

-In the simplest case the encoder is deterministic, therefore the $\mathbb {KL}(q(\mathbf z| \mathbf x)\Vert p(\mathbf z))$ similarity loss is constant and can be ignored.
+As the VQ-VAE decoder is deterministic and the prior is uniform, the
+$\mathbb {KL}(q(\mathbf z| \mathbf x)\Vert p(\mathbf z))$ similarity loss is constant and can be ignored.
 Quantization is non-differentiable, so only the so-called __straight-through estimator__ can be used, in which the gradient from the decoder is passed through the quantization layer as it was the identity function [figure from @askary2020intuitive]:

 ![From @van2017neural.](figures/pass-through.png){width=80%}